tavily-ai/tavily-python/docs/docs/tavily-api/python-sdk.md

 ## API Methods 📚

+> **NEW!** We are releasing a beta of our asynchronous Tavily client.
+It is already available in the source code through the AsyncTavilyClient class and will be added to the PyPI package very soon.
+The asynchronous client's interface is identical to the synchronous client's, the only difference being that all methods are asynchronous.

 ### Client
 The Client class is the entry point to interacting with the Tavily API.
 Kickstart your journey by instantiating it with your API key.